maixnor/wu-quartz/content/semester 3/Cheatsheet BA1.md

 ## Factors
 anything with a value above `0.4` is explanatory: "factor x is explaining variable y"

-factor values should all be positive and not a single factor should be responsible for all variables.
+not a single factor should be responsible for all variables.

 figuring out how many factors you need: [[Eigenvalues]] for each number greater than 1.
 There will be as many eigenvalues as there are variables - but not all of them are relevant.